How to Sell your California Small Business Confidentially

 Prepare an Exit Plan

-If you want to sell your small business confidentially, you must start by having an exit plan in place.
+If you want to sell your small business confidentially, you must first have an exit plan in place.
 There are three common

-types of exit plans when selling your California privately held small business, and these are:
+Types of exit plans when selling your California privately held small business include:

 Each option has advantages and disadvantages.
-With that in mind, it’s worth talking to a California-certified business broker about what exit plan is right for you.
+With that in mind, it’s worth consulting with a California-certified business broker to determine the right exit plan for you.

 Transfer the Business Over to a Successor